homezhan/artoolkit-docs/Unity/unity_on_android.md

 #ARToolKit for Unity on Android
+To get started with using ARToolKit on Android, first visit our [Getting Started][unity_getting_started] guide.

 ##Requirements
 -   You must have a Unity Pro with Android Pro license to be able to export projects from Unity that use the ARToolKit for Unity plugins.